-Grooming provides the perfect opportunity for human and pet quality time.
 This one-on-one time also permits you to be on the lookout for any bumps or lumps, skin conditions, wounds, or external parasites, and if you notice anything that needs checking, you can book a consultation with your vet.
+You can also treat your pet yourself only if you are a vet and if you want to be a vet, you can check that these schools offer vet assistant training online.
 Check out Fuzzy Rescue for more pet grooming related articles.

 How Do You Ascertain That Your Pets Are Comfortable With Going To The Groomer?

 As with many other factors of pet care, if you get into the habit of starting grooming from an early age, your cat or dog will be more likely to enjoy the entire experience.
 However, to receive a professional groom, the main vaccination course must be completed (at around four months).
 When you are grooming at home, our recommendation would be to keep brushing sessions brief and try keeping the mood fun and light.
 Use treats if you need to.
 When you’re considering a professional groomer, take the pet for a meet and greet prior to the grooming process to familiarise them with the new individuals and environment.
 You can also request to be there the first time around and maybe take a few treats along to reward for good behavior.
 For cats, you will first need to get them accustomed to traveling to the groomer in a carrier to ensure they are not stressed.
 There are various calming products available for purchase on the market that can assist with making your pets relax a bit more, particularly with new experiences.